harpreetsahota204/visual_document_retrieval/README.md

 ## Overview

-The Vision-Document Retrieval (VDR) model is a multimodal embedding model based on the Qwen2VL architecture.
+The [Vision-Document Retrieval (VDR) model](https://huggingface.co/llamaindex/vdr-2b-v1) is a multimodal embedding model created by LlamaIndex and based on the Qwen2VL architecture.
 It transforms both images and text into a shared vector space, allowing for:

 - Text-to-image search: Find images that match text descriptions
 - Image-to-image similarity: Find visually similar images
-- Zero-shot classification: Classify images without training

 **Specialized for Document Images**: This model excels at working with document images of all kinds, including:
 - Scanned text documents